Emmotes/ic_spoilers/docs/season_4.md

         "targets": ["all"]
     }],
     "requirements": [],
-    "description": {"desc": "Increases the Health of all Champions by $amount% of Wulfgar's Max Health"}, "id": 1524,
+    "description": {"desc": "Increases the Health of all other Champions by $amount% of Wulfgar's Max Health"}, "id": 1524,
     "flavour_text": "",
     "graphic_id": 0,